sjsimpson/commander-power-levels/src/content/deckbuilding-overview/overview.md

 order: 0
 ---

-Power levels are best considered during deckbuilding.
-You can use a power level as a way to inform your deckbuilding decisions: how many of each “vegetable” to add, how efficient cards should be, what kinds of strategies to build around, etc.

-While many people will build decks and then seek to evaluate the power level of the deck, we find that this can often create problems.
-Decks may end up including cards and strategies that are inconsistent with one another, or may include power level outliers.
-These problems can require a lot of work to fix and may dramatically alter how the deck functions.
+While many people will build decks and _then_ seek to evaluate its power level, we find that this can often create problems.
+Decks may end up including cards and strategies that are inconsistent with one another, or may include [power level outliers](/assumptions#consistency).

-We recommend setting a goal for a specific power level and then building towards it.
-This will help you to make choices when it comes to the cards and strategies that you include.
-This can often feel labor intensive during deckbuilding and playtesting, but it will help prevent inconsistency when you sit down to play.
+Instead, we recommend setting a goal for a specific power level and then building towards it.
+This will enable you to use the target power level as a way to inform your deckbuilding decisions: how many of each [vegetable](assumptions#vegetables) to add, what kinds of [strategies](influences/strategies) to build around, whether you should play [tutors](influences/tutors) or [combos](influences/combos), etc.

-This section includes our deckbuilding template and a breakdown of deckbuilding for each vegetable across power levels.
+This section includes our [deckbuilding template](deckbuilding/template) and a breakdown of deckbuilding for each vegetable across power levels.